OolongQian/pddlstream/examples/pybullet/kuka/cook/README.md

 After importing .stl linked object model, other shitty things happen.

 The grasp sampler seems not working because the code that queries the simulator information is not working.

+I find if using .obj file, the grasp sampler works.
+The code supports reading mesh from .obj file.

+Although the sampler works, the planning fails.
+I do not understand why.

+I suddenly realize that planning fails because the sampled grasp cannot satisfy the inverse kinematic constraint.

+Maybe because the KUKA robot cannot grasp mug at all.

+The next thing to investigate is the inverse kinematics.
+I need to track the program to figure out what is the problem.

+And to fix it!